Emulator Issues #6105

 screenshots of the problem:

 Menu screen of Smash Bros Brawl: http://i.imgur.com/9SPMIO8.png

-#3 Updated by degasus almost 7 years ago
+#3 Updated by degasus about 7 years ago

 Your picture looks like streaming vertices don't work.
 As we support the new extension AMD_pinned_memory, I think the best way to debug is to disable it, but in this way, we would loose the biggest performance gain.